 The Resident Wellness Committee is a group of resident volunteers who advocate for and plan for the needs of residents, ranging from the basics to team building events.

 This is an organization comprised of residents, fellows, researchers and faculty with an aim to promote gender equality in radiology and is open to allied individuals regardless of gender.
-Activities are organized by Dr. Cayci, department diversity officer.
+Activities are organized by Dr. Cayci and Dr. Church, department diversity officers.

 R1/R2 Mentor Meetings